Achievable logoAchievable logo

 • 4 hours or more before: 1-4 g carbohydrate per kg body weight, 0.15-0.25 g protein per kg body weight

-Athletes should keep a record of their food intake and performance responses to optimize their precompetition nutrition strategy.
+Athletes should keep a record of food intake and performance responses to fine-tune their precompetition nutrition strategy.

 During-event nutrition